dackst/nayuta/readme.md

 * there are some extra stray lines of text in Japanese when reading the tablet at the end of Volans' sidequest.

 ### Issues from original fantranslation that I don't know how/care enough to try to fix myself
-* ingredient location text (press △ on the cooking screen) cannot be changed from the original fan translation, which still shows some partially Japanese text
 * boss and new area intro graphics still untranslated
 * some text during final boss encounter is still untranslated
 * erasing save data from in-game menu doesn't work